Riccardo Turicchia: International career

 In May 2023, Turicchia was included in the Italian under-20 squad that took part in the FIFA U-20 World Cup in Argentina, where the Azzurrini finished runners-up after losing to Uruguay in the final match.

 Style of play

-Turicchia is a generous player.
-For this reason, beside his natural role of left back, he played several times as left winger and even central midfielder.
+Turicchia's usual role is left back, but he also played several times as left winger and central midfielder.